pradyunsg/sphinx-theme-builder/docs/errors.md

 When this error is encountered, a good place to look at is the {pypi}`nodeenv` project's documentation and issue tracker.

-## unknown-value-for-STB_USE_SYSTEM_NODE
+## non-boolean-env-variable-value

-This error is raised when the user sets the `STB_USE_SYSTEM_NODE` environment variable to an unsupported value.
+This error is raised when the user sets the a boolean environment variable to an unsupported value.

-The environment variable only supports truthy-values (`true` and `1`, case-insensitive) and any other value will cause this error to be raised.
+The valid values for boolean environment variables are `true`, `false`, `1` and `0`.
+They are case-insensitive.
+Providing any other value will cause this error to be raised.

 ## can-not-use-system-node-on-windows